 - credit history or other credit information regarding your credit history and bankruptcy history,

-- details about your energy usage or costs, any concessions or rebates you are eligible for.
+- details about your energy usage or costs, any concessions or rebates you are eligible for,

 - other relevant details we may need to establish or provide your electricity supply.

-b) When you call us: You may provide us with a variety of personal information including your name, your email address your postal address, details about your energy usage or costs and your needs.
+b) When you call us: You may provide us with a variety of personal information including your name, date of birth, your email address, your postal address, details about your energy usage or costs and your needs.
 You may choose to call us anonymously and if we can answer your question or take feedback without needing to know who you are, we will happily do so wherever possible, however, in many circumstances it is difficult to provide you with information regarding your account if we cannot identify you.

 c) When you visit our website: You are free to visit our website without identifying yourself, however you may leave a trace in the form of your IP address, which we will be able to see.
 Unless we combine the IP address with other identifying information, it will not be personal information.
 If you submit an enquiry on our website we will collect your personal information which will typically include your full name, phone number, email address, company name, position in the company and postal address.